kovacsv/assimpjs/README.md

 # assimpjs

 The [emscripten](https://emscripten.org) port of the [assimp](https://github.com/assimp/assimp) library.
-It runs entirely in the browser, and allows you to import assimp's 40+ 3D file formats, and access the result in JSON format.
+It runs entirely in the browser, and allows you to import 40+ 3D file formats and access the result in JSON format.

 [![Native Build](https://github.com/kovacsv/assimpjs/actions/workflows/native_build.yml/badge.svg)](https://github.com/kovacsv/assimpjs/actions/workflows/native_build.yml)
 [![Emscripten Build](https://github.com/kovacsv/assimpjs/actions/workflows/emscripten_build.yml/badge.svg)](https://github.com/kovacsv/assimpjs/actions/workflows/emscripten_build.yml)

 ## How to use?

-The library runs in the browser, and as a node module as well.
+The library runs in the browser and as a node.js module as well.

+You will need two files: `assimpjs.js` and `assimpjs.wasm`.
+The wasm file is loaded runtime by the js file.

 Given that browsers don't access the file system, you should provide all the files needed for import.
 Some 3D formats are coming in multiple files, so you should list all of them to import the model properly.
-The main file to import is called primary file, all the others are called secondary files.
+The main file to import should always be the first one in the list.

 You should provide two things for every file:
 - **name:** The name of the file.
 It's used if files are referring to each other.